andyst-dev/inception-42/README.md

 cp secrets/*.example secrets/
 # then rename the copied secret files and replace their placeholder values
 ```

+These files are used to provide runtime secrets to the containers and should be filled with real local values before starting the stack.

 Build and start the infrastructure: